applied-science/js-interop/README.md

 ## Motivation

-ClojureScript does not have built-in functions for cleanly working with JavaScript objects without running into complexities related to Closure Compiler variable renaming.
+ClojureScript does not have built-in functions for cleanly working with JavaScript objects without running into complexities related to the Closure Compiler.
 The built-in host interop syntax (eg. `(.-theField obj)`) leaves keys subject to renaming, which is a common case of breakage when working with external libraries.
 The [externs](https://clojurescript.org/guides/externs) handling of ClojureScript itself is constantly improving, as is externs handling of the